 Facilities and Special Features

-- residential weekends forming a close peer network
+- campus days and weekly webinars forming a close peer network

 - continual online support from course tutors